mikcsabee/handball/README.md

 ## Prerequisites
 What things you need to install the software and how to install them

-Node.js v18 or later
+Node.js v18 or later and MySQL v8.0 or later
+or
-Docker v20 or later or MySQL v8.0 or later
+Docker v20 or later

 ## Installing
 A step by step series of examples that tell you how to get a development env running